artkonekt/menu/README.md

 composer require konekt/menu
 ```

-> This library supports: **Laravel**: 6.x - 9.x, **PHP**: 7.3 - 8.1

 ## Getting Started

-You can define the menus in a [middleware](http://laravel.com/docs/master/middleware),
-or in a service provider's boot method, so any request hits your
+You can define the menus in a service provider's boot method, so any request hits your
 application, the menu objects will be available.

 ### Create A Menu